 Andy is a gentleman in his 60s who learnt little by little that the adoption of healthy habits now – along with the avoidance of some short-term pleasure – would lead to far more meaningful enjoyment later in life.

 Andy underwent major surgery two years ago for aorta dissection, which was complicated by a stroke affecting the left side of his body.
 High blood pressure was discovered after surgery and treated with multiple pills.

-His bladder function was normal, and he opened his bowel every day, very rarely being constipated for 3 to 4 days or losing bowel control.
-He takes lemon in hot water in the morning, together with flaxseed to help his constipation.
+His bladder function was normal, and he opened his bowel every day, very rarely being constipated for 3 to 4 days.
+He takes lemon in hot water in the morning, together with flaxseed, to help his constipation.

 With a weight of 82kg and 190cm in height, his BMI was 22.7.
 His pulse was 47 beats per minute on beta-blocker medication.
 His blood pressure was high at 168/85 while taking four different blood pressure medications at the maximum dose.

 His liver was enlarged below the right ribcage.
 With a waist of 40.8 inches and a hip of 42, his waist/hip ratio was high at 0.97, indicative of fatty liver and excess body fat in the midsection.

 Exercise and a good diet BUT biscuits and beer

 He had mild left body weakness and diminished sensation in both feet and lower legs.
 He was able to walk with a stick and his wife’s support.